The Different Paths to Climate Protection – Competitive or Complementary?

 Climate change as a global phenomenon requires global action.
 The strategies of states are very multi-faceted and variable: next to the Kyoto Protocol (KP), which sets forth binding reduction targets, are a number of initiatives such as the Asian Pacific Partnership agreement for Clean Development and Climate (AP6) with a voluntary, technology-based approach, and the Action Program for climate protection put in place at the G8 Summit in Gleneagles.
 At the 9th climate talk it was debated whether these varied approaches are effective for climate protection, and to what extent they complement or compete and thus hinder one another.

-The cap-oriented approach must however be complemented by partnerships and technology-based approaches.
-To this end the prompt development and diffusion of climate-friendly technology was pointed out to be of special importance.
-In this context it was argued that the AP-6 initiative would not threaten the Kyoto process, as the AP-6 initiative has not yet developed political weight and thus is not in direct competition with the instruments of the KP.
+The cap-oriented approach must, however, be complemented by partnerships and technology-based approaches.
+To this end, the prompt development and diffusion of climate-friendly technology were pointed out to be of special importance.
+In this context, it was argued that the AP-6 initiative would not threaten the Kyoto process, as the AP-6 initiative has not yet developed political weight and thus is not in direct competition with the instruments of the KP.

 After ample and lively discussion, these and other questions were pondered over beer and flambé in a nearby restaurant.